Radio Free Albemuth: Plot summary

+President Ferris F. Fremont is, in fact, a Soviet spy.
+He was planted by the Kremlin at the helm of the United States with the goal of completely destroying America from within by establishing a paranoid tyranny, causing economic ruin, and bringing about the moral collapse of society.
+The so-called terrorist organization “Aramchek” is purely a fabrication by Fremont.
 Fremont eventually captures and imprisons Dick and Brady after the latter attempts to produce and distribute a record that contains subliminal messages of revolt against the current dictatorship.
 Brady and Silvia are executed, and Dick narrates the concluding passage about his life in a concentration camp, while his supposedly latest work is actually penned by a ghost writer and regime-approved hack.
 Suddenly, however, he hears music blaring from a transistor radio which contains the same subliminal message.
 He and his friends, it turns out, were just a decoy set up by VALIS to deter the government from stopping a much more popular A-List band from releasing a similar record with a better-established recording company.
 As Dick realizes this and hears youngsters repeating the lyrics, he realizes that salvation may lie within the hearts and minds of the next generation.